Trial of Arne Cheyenne Johnson: Aftermath

+Depiction in media

+Book

-The incident led to the creation of a television film titled The Demon Murder Case on NBC and preparations for a feature film, the production of which was stalled due to internal conflicts.
-In 1983, Gerald Brittle, with the assistance of Lorraine Warren, published a book about the incident entitled The Devil in Connecticut.
+In 1983 Gerald Brittle, with the assistance of Lorraine Warren, published a book about the incident entitled The Devil in Connecticut.
 Lorraine Warren stated that profits from the book were shared with the family.
 Sources confirmed that $2,000 was paid to the family by the book publisher.

 Upon the book's republication in 2006 by iUniverse, David Glatzel and his brother, Carl Glatzel Jr., sued the authors and book publishers for violating their right to privacy, libel, and "intentional infliction of emotional distress."
 Carl also claimed that the book alleged he committed criminal and abusive acts against his family and others.
 He said that the possession story was a hoax concocted by Ed and Lorraine Warren to exploit the family and his brother's mental illness, and that the book presented him as the villain because he did not believe in the supernatural claims.
 He asserted that the Warrens told him the story would make the family millionaires and would help get Johnson out of jail.
+Brittle, author of The Devil in Connecticut, says he wrote the book because "the family wanted the story told," that he possesses videos of over 100 hours of his interviews with the family, and that they signed off on the book as accurate before it went to print.

 According to Carl Glatzel, the publicity generated by the incident forced him to drop out of school and lose friends and business opportunities.
 In 2007 he began writing a book, titled Alone Through the Valley, about his version of the events surrounding his brother.

-Lorraine Warren defended her work with the family, claiming that the six priests who were involved in the incident agreed at the time that the boy was possessed and that the supernatural events she described were real.
-No independent verification of this claim about the priests' alleged views was provided.

-Brittle, author of The Devil in Connecticut, says he wrote the book because "the family wanted the story told," that he possesses video of over 100 hours of his interviews with the family, and that they signed off on the book as accurate before it went to print.

-Glatzel's father, Carl Glatzel Sr., denies telling the author that his son was possessed.
-Johnson and Debbie (now married) wholeheartedly support the Warrens' account of demonic possession and have stated that the Glatzels in question are suing simply for monetary purposes.
+Film

 The event inspired the premise of the 2021 film The Conjuring: The Devil Made Me Do It.
+An earlier made-for-TV-film based on the case, The Demon Murder Case, was produced in 1983 and starred Kevin Bacon.
+Netflix produced a documentary in 2023, The Devil On Trial, based on this case.
+It includes interviews with Carl Glatzel, whose comments suggest a naturalistic alternative to demonic possession: the influence of Sominex.

+Television

+The incident led to the creation, in 1983, of a television film titled The Demon Murder Case on NBC, and preparations for a feature film, the production of which was stalled due to internal conflicts.